keymapperorg/KeyMapper/docs/quick-start.md

 ### Trigger settings

-Starting with the triggers, tap the 3 dot menu to the right of the trigger's name to bring up the following menu.
+Starting with the triggers, tap the 3 dot :fontawesome-solid-ellipsis-v: menu to the right of the trigger's name to bring up the following menu.

 ![](images/hg-trigger-settings.png) ![](images/hg-trigger-settings-light.png)